sourcegraph/cody/README.md

 ### Swappable LLMs

-Cody supports multiple LLMs including Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5 models, with more coming soon.
+Cody supports multiple LLMs including Anthropic Claude 3, OpenAI GPT-4o, and Mixtral models, with more coming soon.
 Cody Pro users can swap models used for chat on-demand.

 ### Usage